otmaneelallaki/otmaneelallaki/README.md

 # 💁‍♂️ About me

-- 🔭 I’m currently studying in Faculty of Science of Montpellier
+- 🔭 I’m currently a student at Faculty of Science of Montpellier
 - 🌱 I’m currently learning Machine Learning and Data Analysis
 - 🧑‍💻 I love using Software as a solution for every Problem.
 - 📫 How to reach me: otmane.allaki1@gmail.com